Fak3/websubsub/README.md

 Subscription.objects.get(pk=4).unsubscribe()
 ```

-## Discovery

-Not implemented

 ## Settings

-_SITE_URL_ - ex.: `https://example.com`.
+_WEBSUBSUB_OWN_ROOTURL_ - ex.: `https://example.com/`.
 Required.
 Will be used to build full callback urls.

 _DUMBLOCK_REDIS_URL_ - ex.: `redis://redishost:6379`.
 Required.
 Will be used to lock atomic tasks.